FAA Partners With Korea On Advanced Air Mobility

 Key Takeaways:

-• The FAA has signed a Declaration of Cooperation with the Korea Office of Civil Aviation (KOCA) to collaborate on the safety oversight, development, and operations of advanced air mobility (AAM) aircraft.
+• The FAA has signed a Declaration of Cooperation with the Korea Office of Civil Aviation (KOCA) to collaborate on the safe development, operation, and oversight of Advanced Air Mobility (AAM) aircraft.

-• AAM encompasses the use of small, highly automated aircraft for various applications beyond urban environments, such as commercial intercity transport and cargo delivery.
+• Advanced Air Mobility (AAM) refers to small, highly automated aircraft intended for diverse applications beyond urban settings, such as commercial intercity transport, cargo delivery, and recreational use.

 See a mistake?
 Contact us.